 Canada has the longest coastline in the world and many navigable waters within its boundaries.
 Due to budget limitations, CHS is restricted to charting only some of the largest of Canada's inland waterways as well as our coastal waters.
 Priorities for future charts are based on the greatest need.

 However, a provincial agency may have surveyed the lake you are interested in or they may know of a private company that has produced a chart.

 Chart datum is the reference plane to which depths on a published chart, all tide height predictions, and most water level measurements are referred.
 Canadian charts use datums that are deliberately set low so that the amount of water actually present in a given place will rarely ever be less than what is stated on the chart.

 Is there any way that I can print the charts out on my own printer for backup?

-Your software may allow you to print images of your digital charts on your printer.
-However, please be aware that images printed this way may be incomplete, and that only official paper charts issued by the Canadian Hydrographic Service meet the chart carriage requirements of the Charts and Nautical Publications Regulations, 1995, under the Canada Shipping Act, 2001.
+While your software may allow you to print images of your Canadian Hydrographic Service digital charts using your own printer, please be aware that images printed this way may be incomplete, and that only official paper charts issued by the Canadian Hydrographic Service meet the chart carriage requirements of the Charts and Nautical Publications Regulations, 1995, under the Canada Shipping Act, 2001.

 Are CHS product catalogues available?

 CHS offers Canadian Hydrographic Service digital charts in two formats: Raster Navigational Charts (RNC) in the BSB format and Electronic Navigational Charts (ENC) in the international S-57 vector format.
 RNCs and ENCs are available individually or regional collections.
 You can search this web site for digital charts.